 ‘The consultant arranged for the patient to be seen in her clinic.
 Through the use of Prof-to-Prof Advice, the patient received direct specialist advice which enabled her to avoid an admission for a transfusion.
 The patient was delighted with the specialist advice and the fact that she received advice for her condition via me.’

-A 23-year-old female patient with heart palpitations came to see Dr Samimi-Mawby, these had been proven by ambulatory ECG monitoring to be benign ectopic beats, but due to her history of hospital admissions for asthma, beta-blockers were contraindicated.
-Dr Samimi-Mawby used Consultant Connect’s prof to prof clinical decisions to speak to a Cardiologist, he explains:
+‘I had a patient with heart palpitations come to see me.
+These had been proven by ambulatory ECG monitoring to be benign ectopic beats, but due to their history of hospital admissions for asthma, beta-blockers were contraindicated.
+I used Consultant Connect’s Prof-to-Prof Advice to speak with a consultant cardiologist.

-“Consultant Connect allowed me to discuss the option of introducing a calcium channel blocker, which I had seen being used for other patients in the past but I wasn’t confident enough to commence.”
+‘This service allowed me to discuss the option of introducing a calcium channel blocker, which I had seen being used for other patients in the past, but I wasn’t confident enough to commence.

-Using prof to prof clinical decisions in this way meant the patients mentioned were reassured and treatment was commenced quickly to relieve their distressing symptoms.
-On both occasions the patients got the right care, faster.
+‘Both of these patients were reassured, and treatment was commenced quickly to relieve their distressing symptoms.
+On both occasions, the patients got the right care faster.’